northbright/Notes/hardware/hikvision/hikvision-nvr-playback-has-no-audio-stream.md

 ## Root Cause
 * Cause A: Settings > Storage Plan > New Channel(Camera) > Advanced Options > Record Audio is NOT enabled.
-* Cause B: the Video Type of the Channel is NOT "Video & Audio”
+* Cause B: the Video Type of the Channel's Main Stream is NOT "Video & Audio”

 ## Solution
 * Settings > Storage Plan > New Channel(Camera) > Advanced Options > Enable "Record Audio"
-* Check Video Type of the Channel is Set to "Video & Audio"
+* Check Video Type of the Channel's Main Stream is Set to "Video & Audio"
 * Check Bitrate of the Video is Set Properly(e.g. 2048Kbps)
 * Save